-- In fiscal year 2015-16, the most recent year for which data are available, clearance rates decreased compared to the prior year for most case types, with few exceptions (see Appendix B). - O Civil.
-Civil unlimited clearance rates decreased overall (93 percent to 91 percent), with increases in only three case types: the motor vehicle unlimited clearance rate increased from 87 percent to 93 percent; "other" personal injury unlimited increased from 88 percent to 93 percent; and small claims appeals increased from 70 percent to 71 percent.
-The limited civil and small claims clearance rates both decreased, from 108 percent to 97 percent and from 105 percent to 95 percent, respectively. - o Criminal.
-Criminal clearance rates for all casetypes decreased.
-The felony clearance rate decreased from 103 percent to 92 percent; traffic misdemeanors decreased from 84 percent to 79 percent; and traffic infractions from 95 percent to 92 percent. - o Family and juvenile.
-Family and juvenile case clearance rates mostly decreased.
-The one exception was dependency subsequent filings, which remained at 27 percent.
-The rate for family law petitions decreased from 85 percent to 76 percent.
-The clearance rate for delinquency cases decreased from 94 percent to 86 percent; the dependency clearance rate decreased from 72 percent to 70 percent.
+In fiscal year 2015-16,5 the most recent year for which data are available,6 clearance rates decreased for most case types, with few exceptions (see Appendix B).

+• Civil.
+Civil unlimited clearance rates decreased overall (from 93 percent to 91 percent), with increases in only three case types: the motor vehicle unlimited clearance rate increased from 87 percent to 93 percent, "other" personal injury unlimited increased from 88 percent to 93 percent, and small claims appeals increased from 70 percent to 71 percent.
+The limited civil and small claims clearance rates both decreased, from 108 percent to 97 percent and from 105 percent to 95 percent, respectively.

-&lt;sup>3 The stage of a case at disposition is not entirely under the control of the court.
+3 The stage of a case at disposition is not entirely under the control of the court.
 For example, if the district attorney and public defender are unable or unwilling to reach a mutually agreeable plea, or if parties do not settle civil cases, despite the courts' best efforts, the stage and manner of disposition may be beyond the power of the court to affect substantially.

-&lt;sup>4 All of the findings reported here refer to trial court data submitted through June 30, 2016.
+4 All of the findings reported here refer to trial court data submitted through June 30, 2016.
 These data are reported in more detail in the 2017 Court Statistics Report available at www.courts.ca.gov/13421.htm.